RaphaelGuerra/ledger/IMPROVEMENTS.md

 - [ ] Micro-components: `Toast`, `SummaryCards`, `PrintButton`
 - [ ] Small a11y/keyboard polish; ensure focus flows to new rows
 - [ ] Document print chunking rules in code and README
-- [ ] Print: multi-page continuation so lançamentos beyond 32 rows flow to a second sheet (#19)
-- [ ] Entradas: auto-fill intermediate dates when adding new day rows (#20)

 ## In Progress

 - Architecture: Feature folders for ledger/entradas (#10) — mapping ownership of shared helpers
-- Print: Capture overflow scenarios for regression snapshots before iterating on layout (#19)

 ## Issue Seeding